-This is a step-by-step timetable for the Nobel Prize Lesson – a ready to use lesson on the 2019 Nobel Prize in Literature.
-The lesson is designed to take 45 minutes.
+This is a teacher’s guide for a Nobel Prize lesson – a complete lesson on the 2020 Nobel Prize in Literature, which is awarded to Louise Glück, one of the most important poets in American literature today.
+The lesson is planned to take about 45 minutes.

 Teacher’s Guide (PDF 60K)